Symplectic toric stratified spaces with isolated singularities: Stacks

-For simplicity's sake, we will be using a less general definition that would perhaps be more accurately named a sheaf of groupoids.
-Since the stacks we are interested in are, in fact, arising from presheaves of groupoids, this will be ideal in our case (rather than using lax presheaves or categories fibered in groupoids).
-Additionally, rather than using Grothendieck topologies to define stacks over categories, for our purposes we need only worry about defining stacks over categories of open subsets of a topological space (or full subcategories of these categories), as in the case of traditional sheaves of sets.
-A few good sources for the complete story on stacks are \cite{Vist} (which is focused more on stacks in algebraic geometry), \cite{BX} (which is focused on using stacks in differential geometry), and \cite{Heinloth} (which discusses stacks over manifolds and over topological spaces).
+For simplicity's sake, we will be using a less general definition that would perhaps be more accurately named a strict sheaf of groupoids.
+Since the stacks of this paper are, in fact, (strict!) presheaves of groupoids, we needn't worry about more intricate/subtle definitions (i.e., involving lax presheaves or categories fibered in groupoids).
+A few good sources for the complete story on stacks are \cite{Vistoli} (which is focused more on stacks in algebraic geometry), \cite{BehrendXu} (which is focused on using stacks in differential geometry), and \cite{Heinloth} (which discusses stacks over manifolds and over topological spaces).